Harvesting is complete!

 KELT sees large educational potential in this project.
-Join us for public walks scheduled during the harvest with Barrie, the loggers, and KELT staff to learn more.
-Details above!
+Join us for public walks scheduled after the harvest to learn more.
+Details to come!

 KELT hopes that this harvest will not only benefit the woodlands and wildlife of the preserve, but will also provide a unique experience for its many users, encouraging the spread of sound forest stewardship practices throughout our region.